sagar0419/k8soperatorlearning/README.md

 ### Perquisite
 - GO installed
-- operator-sdk installed
-`make sure to install samem version of kubebuilder and GoLang`
+- operator-sdk installed. `make sure to install samem version of operator-sdk and GoLang`

 #### Create a directory, for our example we are creating k8sOperator.
  - mkdir k8sOperator